Stable Offline Value Function Learning with Bisimulation-based Representations: Empirical Results

-In general, we find that \textsc{krope} representations lead to low and stable \textsc{msve}.
+In general, we find that \textsc{krope} representations lead to low and stable \textsc{msve} on $10/13$ datasets.
 On the other hand, we find that the other auxiliary tasks inconsistently produce stable \textsc{ope} estimates across all environments.
-For example, the performance of the \textsc{abs-dr3} and \textsc{beer} regularizer suggests that explicitly trying to increase the rank of the features of the penultimate layer may hurt stability, and even if the \textsc{ope} error is stable, it can hurt accuracy.
+Compared to the other bisimulation-based algorithms (\textsc{dbc} and \textsc{rope}), \textsc{krope} consistently achieves lower error.
+In all cases, \textsc{dbc} seems to be unreliable for \textsc{ope}. \textsc{rope}, which was the previous state-of-the-art bisimulation-based algorithm for \textsc{ope}, also achieves low error.
+While \textsc{rope} is competitive with \textsc{krope}, \textsc{krope} generally outperforms \textsc{rope} and has one less hyperparameter.
+The performance of the \textsc{abs-dr3} and \textsc{beer} regularizer suggests that explicitly trying to increase the rank of the features of the penultimate layer may hurt stability, and even if the \textsc{ope} error is stable, it can hurt accuracy.
 We also make a similar observation for \textsc{bcrl}.
 However, in this case, we attribute poor performance to difficulty in optimizing the \textsc{bcrl} objective.
 In fact, in Figure~\ref{fig:dm_cartpole_hp}, we will see that \textsc{bcrl} is sensitive to hyperparameter tuning.
-We also observe results consistent with a known result that \textsc{bcrl-exp-na} performs better than \textsc{bcrl-na} indicating the known result that exploration maximization of the covariance matrix helps produce stable representations \citep{chang_learning_2022}.
-Finally, while \textsc{fqe} achieves lower \textsc{ope} error than \textsc{krope} on WalkerStand, it is very unstable on CartPoleSwingUp and Finger Easy, which motivates the need to shape the representations for stable and accurate \textsc{ope}.
-We note that in the WalkerStand instance, the higher error of \textsc{krope} is unsurprising since Lemma~\ref{lemma:krope_af_bound} suggests that \textsc{krope} may lose realizability (see Appendix~\ref{app:krope_op_valid_proofs}).
-We refer the reader to Appendix~\ref{app:emp_setup} for details of each algorithm.
-We also conduct the same experiment on $9$ \textsc{d4rl} datasets and reach the similar conclusions (see Appendix~\ref{app:d4rl_ope}).
+We also observe results consistent with a known result that \textsc{bcrl-exp-na} achieves lower error than \textsc{bcrl-na} indicating the known result that exploration maximization of the covariance matrix helps produce stable representations \citep{chang_learning_2022}.
+While \textsc{fqe} achieves low error on WalkerStand and CheetahRun, it is very unstable on the other datasets, which motivates the need to shape the representations for stable and accurate \textsc{ope}.
+Note that in practice, \textsc{krope} may still diverge, as it did it in $3$ cases, because the learning objective in Equation~(\ref{eq:krope_loss}) is still a semi-gradient learning algorithm (see discussion in Section~\ref{sec:limit} and Section~\ref{app:exp_krope_div}).